AURIN/tilez/README.md

 ### Test

 * Download or clone a modified version of OpenLayers (https://github.com/AURIN/openlayers/tree/v2.13.2)
-* If needed, change the examples/tiled-geojson.html file (around line 40) to match the URL of your VTS (by default it run at locahost:2005).
+* If needed, change the examples/tiled-geojson.html file (around line 40) to match the URL of your Tilez (by default it run at locahost:2005).

 ### Configuration file